eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

 -------------

 One of the main goals of EQcorrscan is to improve reliability and reproducibility of earthquake detection.
-To this end, EQcorrscan has a moderate test-base (you can check how much of our codebase if tested by looked at the badges in the
+To this end, EQcorrscan has a set of tests (you can check how much of our codebase if tested by looked at the badges in the
 |github| repository).
 You can also run these tests yourself locally to ensure
 that everything runs as you would expect in your environment.
 Although every